clojure-emacs/clojure-ts-mode/README.md

 (add-hook 'clojure-ts-mode-hook #'clj-refactor-mode)
 ```

-- Update `.dir-locals.el` in all of your clojure projects to activate directory local variables in clojure-ts-mode.
+- Update `.dir-locals.el` in all of your Clojure projects to activate directory local variables in `clojure-ts-mode`.

-example:
 ``` emacs-lisp
 ((clojure-mode
   (cider-clojure-cli-aliases . ":test:repl"))